nikolasburk/support-challenges-ryan/challenge-6/README.md

 ### Why did I choose the above place

-I chose Slack's DM as I feel this would be the correct place to inform the user that their language was not appropriate for the platform as it woudn't maintain a friendly conversation and also to not make the user fell picked out if I had add this message in public.
+I chose Slack's DM as I feel this would be the correct place to inform the user that their language was not appropriate for the platform as it woudn't maintain a friendly conversation and also a DM would not make the user feel picked out if I had added this message in public.
 So according to me a DM is the best way to convey this to the user.

 ## Problem: Non-inclusive language